mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 diplomatic ties with them.
 Kerr opposed the use of force as a method of coercion, preferring instead the peaceful approach that had been fostered by Cleon
-I. Alas, Kerr died in 67, paving the way for Artemsus’ campaigns to begin.
-It was a testament to Kerr’s influence that it took Artemsus another decade to win the Moot over.
+I. Alas, Kerr died in 67, paving the way for Artemsus' campaigns to begin.
+It was a testament to Kerr's influence that it took Artemsus another decade to win the Moot over.
 However, following the violence of the Pacification Campaigns, Kerr would again become a pivotal figure, even posthumously, among those who did not wish to see the Imperium take the path of a belligerent conqueror.
-Kerr’s erudite pleas against the injudicious use of violence changed the way the Imperium approached conflicts.
+Kerr's erudite pleas against the injudicious use of violence changed the way the Imperium approached conflicts.